overblog/GraphQLBundle/docs/annotations/annotations-reference.md

 Example without:
 `@GQL\Field(name="MyField")`

-Exampel with shortcut:
+Example with shortcut:
 `@GQL\Field("MyField")`

-When using the shortened version, it is the attribute describe as `default attribute` in the following list that will be set if attribute name is not specified.
+When the short version is used (ie. the attribute name is not specified), the attribute describe as `default attribute` in the annotation's attributes list will be use.
+In the above example, the attribute `name` on `@GQL\Field` is the default attribute.

 ## Index